hoc-labs/rdb-flexbox-solution/challenge 01/README.md

 * use a `<span>`, and a compound style, to target the text within the title.
 * add the display:flex to flex the 2nd and 3rd rows.
 * create a modifier class (a class used in addition to the main .col class) to set the background color on the two divs that need a dark background color.
+  * col-bg: sets the dark background-color

+## Column Widths

-* create modifier classes to set the widths of the different columns.
+You will need to create modifier classes to set the widths of the different columns.

-If you take a look at the image below, you can see the naming convention used for the modifier columns.
+If you take a look at the image below, you can see a possible naming convention used for the modifier columns to set the widths.

-* col-bg: set the dark background-color
+We can use .col for the default width.
+Only put it on the columns that have the default width.

 * col, col-2, col-3: how many columns the column takes up. we can then use this to set the column width as a percentage of the total number of columns:
   * col: 25%
   * col-2: 50%